s4sunnny/spring-luminad-library/README.md

 This is Java Spring Boot based project which is used to manage Library books.
 It consist of Java(programming language), Spring Boot(framework), JPA(Spring Data JPA), JWT(JSON Web Token)(Token Based Authentication), MySql(Database).

+As i have uploaded a user SQL file init you need to import that toget user authenticated. for Admin used credentials is as follows

+Username -  sunny

+Password - admin123

+for non admin user

+Username - monu

+password - admin123

 This project is can be used to manage Library books.
 It can store Books details such as --

 1. Book Id